izanna-ju/automate_cicd_udapeeople_project/README.md

-## Give your Application Auto-Deploy Superpowers
+## Automate application deployment using CircleCI

 In this project, you will showcase your mastery of the following learning objectives: